 - Luminate clients who utilize IP addresses rather than a domain name for their SPF record will need to make updates to their SPF record as part of the DNS update (Luminate Re-IP SPF Changes).

-- Luminate CRM clients who utilize Login IPs for third-party applications within LCRM/Salesforce may need to make updates to LCRM Login IPs (Luminate Re-IP LCRM Changes).
+- Luminate CRM clients who utilize Login IPs for the Luminate CRM API Only and Luminate Administrator profiles will need to add new IP ranges to the Login IP list (Luminate Re-IP LCRM Changes).

 What will happen if we don’t make this change?

 After Blackbaud begins to redirect its IP addresses, if customers haven’t made the required updates, they may not be able to access some or all of their Luminate solutions and services that rely on the old IP address and DNS settings.
 In some cases, URLs will direct traffic to a “page not found” error message.
 Third party integrations may fail.
 Avoid service disruption by making the required DNS updates, preferably by May 10, 2018.